Popular Types of Flooring

 Portfolio and References

-A good flooring company will be eager to show you portfolios of its previous work.
-Take a careful look at each listed project and ask questions as you have them.
-It's also customary to ask for references from past customers.
-Once you have their contact information, reach out to ask about their experiences.
+A reputable flooring company will be excited to show you portfolios of its previous work.
+Examine each listed project and ask questions as you have them.
+It's also good practice to ask for references from former customers.
+Once you have their contact information, get in touch and ask about their experiences.

 Specialization and Services

 No two companies have the same experience or product offerings.
 You should find one that specializes in the material or type of floor you're interested in.
-Equally important is a company's service offerings.
-At the very least, it should offer cleanup and haul-away for your old flooring materials.
-However, if you're feeling lost in all the material, color, and style choices, you can also look for companies with design teams.
+An installer's service offerings can also make a difference.
+At the very least, you should choose a provider that will dispose of your old flooring materials.
+However, businesses can also offer refinishing services or design consultations.

 Cost